mmatyas/pegasus-docs/docs/user-guide/platform-windows.md

 # Platform notes: Windows

-Pegasus is available for **Windows 7 and later**, and should work out of the box.
+Pegasus is available for **Windows 7** or later, and should work out of the box.

 ## Multimedia support